yaraghi/rps-game/README.md

   - If the player loses, the bet is not returned.
   - The player cannot bet if their balance is less than the available bet amount.

-## Development Notes

-- **TypeScript:** The project is built with strict typing to minimize runtime errors.
-- **Modular Structure:** Code is organized into distinct layers:
-  - **Domain Layer:** Contains models, constants, and services. *JSDoc comments have been used to document these files, making the business logic more readable and easier to understand for future maintenance and development.*
-  - **Store Layer:** Manages state via React Context and custom hooks.
-  - **Presentation Layer:** Consists of modular React components, each with its own SCSS module for styling.
-- **SCSS Modules:** Component-specific styling is handled using SCSS modules, while shared variables and global styles are maintained in `global.scss` and `variables.scss`.
-- **Error Handling:** The game provides user feedback when invalid actions are performed (e.g., trying to play without selecting a position).
-- **Extensibility:** The project is designed for easy scalability and maintenance.
-Future changes in game specifications or even switching to another framework (e.g., Vue) would require minimal code adjustments.

 ---

 ## Quick Start